TorrentLawyer/Strike-3-Holdings-LLC-lawsuits/README.md

 # Strike-3-Holdings-LLC-lawsuits
 How to organize the Strike 3 Holdings LLC articles and blogs as they evolve their lawsuit filings.

-The Strike 3 Holdings LLC lawsuits started off as copycats of the Malibu Media LLC lawsuits, so they were initially really easy to write about.
+The <a href="https://www.cashmanlawfirm.com/facts/strike-3-holdings/">Strike 3 Holdings LLC lawsuits</a> started off as <a href="https://www.torrentlawyer.com/strike-3-holdings-malibu-media-similarities/">copycats of the Malibu Media LLC lawsuits</a>, so they were initially really easy to write about.
 But then they evolved into their own copyright troll animal with their own structure of filing copyright infringement lawsuits.

 The Strike 3 Holdings LLC lawsuits were original simple copyright infringement lawsuits with a "copyright troll" twist -- use the enforcement powers of the federal courts and the threat of a $150,000 judgement against an accused "John Doe" defendant to convince each accused defendant to pay a large settlement in return for a release of liability from that lawsuit.

 "Forum Shopping" -- We originally were discussing the choice of forums where Strike 3 Holdings LLC filed their lawsuits based on which federal court jurisdictions were friendly to their copyright troll styled lawsuits, and which were not.
+Now they are choosing where to sue <a href="https://www.cashmanlawfirm.com/06-2023-strike-3-holdings-ohio-cases-by-month/#definition-of-forum-shopping">based on which type of defendant would be most willing to pay them a settlement</a>.

 "Evolution of Laws" -- We discussed the various rulings of various federal court judges across the US to help our clients understand the risks involved in being sued in one jurisdiction versus another.
 For example, being sued in the California Northern District Court was a more serious issue than being sued in the Texas Southern District Court (which at the time was less friendly to copyright trolls).